Evan-Bao516/UM-SJTU_JI_ECE2800J_26SP/README.md

 # UM-SJTU_JI_ECE2800J_26SP
-Lecture slides, homework and projects of UM-SJTU JI (now known as GC) ECE2800J (26SP).
+Lecture slides, recitation, homework and projects of UM-SJTU JI (now known as GC) ECE2800J (26SP).

 All codes have been tested by JOJ3, which is a really strict ~~and annoying~~ online judge system.